ibm-cloud-docs/blockchain-sw-213/ibp-console-ha.md

    **Peers** The {{site.data.keyword.blockchainfull_notm}} Platform deployer anti-affinity policy distributes redundant peers, that is peers from the same organization, across the worker nodes in their cluster.

-   **Ordering service** Whenever you deploy a Raft ordering service, the five ordering nodes are automatically distributed across the worker nodes in your cluster, using the anti-affinity policy and based on resource availability on the nodes. <blockchain-sw>
+   **Ordering service** Whenever you deploy a Raft ordering service, the five ordering nodes are automatically distributed across the worker nodes in your cluster, using the anti-affinity policy and based on resource availability on the nodes.

    **CAs** Like peers and ordering nodes, if replica sets are chosen for a CA, an anti-affinity policy automatically distributes the CA replica sets across worker nodes in the cluster, based on resource availability.

-   This scenario uses redundant peers, ordering nodes, and CA replica sets, across multiple worker nodes in a single cluster or zone, which protects against node failure, but cannot protect from a cluster or zone failure. </blockchain-sw> Therefore, it is not recommended for production.
+   This scenario uses redundant peers, ordering nodes, and CA replica sets, across multiple worker nodes in a single cluster or zone, which protects against node failure, but cannot protect from a cluster or zone failure.
+Therefore, it is not recommended for production.

 ### Multizone HA
 {: #ibp-console-ha-multi-zone}